larssbr/hasura-next-auth-app/SETUP_HASURA_WITH_NEXT_AUTH.md

 `openssl rand -base64 32`

+once you add the secret next step is to run console.

+go into folder /graphql-api/hasura and run `hasura console`

+Then click on the postgres connector and add the environment variable: DATABASE_CONNECTION_STRING

+this is the DATABASE_CONNECTION_STRING that is from docker in your docker-compose.yaml file.

 # 3 Have to configure types in files next-auth.d.ts to extend the default types of next-auth